Comfy-Org/ComfyUI_frontend/README.md

 ## Development

+### Git pre-commit hooks

+Run `npm run prepare` to install Git pre-commit hooks.
+Currently, the pre-commit hook is used to auto-format code on commit.

+### Dev Server

 Note: The dev server will NOT load any extension from the ComfyUI server.
 Only core extensions will be loaded.